resumedit/resumedit/docs/index.md

   disposition: ItemDisposition;
 };

+// FIXME: Replaced by ItemServerStateType to facilitate nested sync
-// Type returned by server in response to items received from client to merge with server's state export type ItemServerToClientType = ItemOutputType;
+// Type returned by server in response to items received from client to merge with server's state
+// export type ItemServerToClientType = ItemOutputType;

 // Type used by client to maintain client state export type ItemClientStateType = ItemClientToServerType & {